nshiab/simple-data-analysis/README.md

                 "https://raw.githubusercontent.com/nshiab/simple-data-analysis/main/test/data/files/cities.csv"
             )

-            // We join the two tables based
+            // We join the two tables.
+By default,
-            // on the ids and put the joined rows
+            // join searches for a common column
+            // and does a left join.
+The result is stored in
-            // in the table results.
+            // the left table (dailyTemperatures here).
-            await sdb.join(
+            await sdb.join("dailyTemperatures", "cities")
-                "dailyTemperatures",
-                "cities",
-                "id",
-                "left",
-                "results"
-            )

             // We select the columns of interest
-            // in the table results.
+            // after the join operation.
-            await sdb.selectColumns("results", [
+            await sdb.selectColumns("dailyTemperatures", [
                 "city",
                 "slope",
                 "yIntercept",